Skip to main content

 Module: eks-node-group

-Terraform module to provision an EKS Node Group for Elastic Container Service for Kubernetes.
+Terraform module to provision an EKS Managed Node Group for Elastic Kubernetes Service.

-Instantiate it multiple times to create many EKS node groups with specific settings such as GPUs, EC2 instance types, or autoscale parameters.
+Instantiate it multiple times to create EKS Managed Node Groups with specific settings such as GPUs, EC2 instance types, or autoscale parameters.

-IMPORTANT: This module provisions an EKS Node Group nodes globally accessible by SSH (22) port.
+IMPORTANT: When SSH access is enabled without specifying a source security group, this module provisions EKS Node Group nodes that are globally accessible by SSH (22) port.
 Normally, AWS recommends that no security group allows unrestricted ingress access to port 22 .

 Introduction